Building Pages

 Let's use this layout to create a very simple users screen that will show a table of users.

-Create a file crates/web-pages/src/users.rs
+Create a file crates/web-pages/src/root.rs

 .